 Dentists study and treat diseases, injuries and problems of the mouth, teeth, gums and jaw.
 They also educate patients on how to avoid oral health problems.

-Dentists with up to five years’ experience usually earn
+Dentists with up to three years’ experience usually earn

 Pay for dentists varies depending on their experience, location and size of their practice.